matthewlein/Ceaser-CSS-Easing-tmbundle/README.md

 ## Install

-The easiest way to download the bundle is with GetBundles
+I think this should eventually show up in GetBundles, but for now...

-Or you can download the bundle and install it:
+You can download the bundle and install it:

 1. download the zip and unzip it
 2. Double-click the Ceaser CSS Easing.tmbundle file